-A Gala dinner will take place on June 27, 2019 in the heart of Milan, the historic city centre, where you can find most of the city’s artistic and architectural heritage.
-The dinner will be an excellent opportunity to meet and network with other participants, while enjoying an Italian meal and a nice glass of wine.
+The Gala Dinner will be on Thursday 27 June and it will offer an excellent opportunity to meet and to network with other participants, while enjoying an Italian meal and a nice glass of wine.
 All accompanying persons are happily welcomed.

 Social events included in the registration fee

-Tuesday Late Afternoon Tour – City Life and Vertical Forest Tour
+Late Afternoon Tour (City Life and Vertical Forest)